Vanderpump Rules season 11

 The eleventh season of Vanderpump Rules, an American reality television series, is broadcast on Bravo.
 It aired from January 30, 2024, until May 29, 2024.
 The season was primarily filmed in West Hollywood, California from June to September 2023.
 Additional footage was filmed in Lake Tahoe, Las Vegas, Nevada, and San Francisco.

 The season focuses on the personal and professional lives of Katie Maloney, Tom Sandoval, Scheana Shay, Ariana Madix, Tom Schwartz, James Kennedy and Lala Kent, along with Lisa Vanderpump.

 The season's executive producers are Alex Baskin, Jen McClure-Metz, Natalie Neurauter, Douglas Ross, Jeremiah Smith, Ken Todd and Lisa Vanderpump.

-This marked the final appearances of Scheana Shay, Tom Sandoval, Katie Maloney, Ariana Madix, Tom Schwartz, James Kennedy and Lala Kent.
+This marked the final regular appearances of Scheana Shay, Tom Sandoval, Katie Maloney, Ariana Madix, Tom Schwartz, James Kennedy and Lala Kent.

 Cast and synopsis

 In August 2023, it was confirmed that Raquel Leviss would not return after appearing on six seasons of the show, following the "Scandoval" drama.

 In October 2023, it was confirmed that all other main cast members would return, in addition to Ally Lewber remaining and Brock Davies in a recurring role.
+Former cast members Brittany Cartwright, Jax Taylor, and Dayna Kathan made guest appearances during the season.